You’re doing well.

 What does show up consistently are quieter, durable shifts.

-Leaders I work with often notice:
+People I work with often notice:

 Decisions feel cleaner and less internally costly, even when the stakes remain high